catalyst-cloud/catalystcloud-docs/source/ssh-filezilla-setup.rst

   $ cat ~/.ssh/myNewKey.pub | ssh ubuntu@<public_IP> "mkdir -p ~/.ssh && cat >>  ~/.ssh/authorized_keys" ]

-No matter which command you chose, you should see something like:
+No matter which command you chose, you should then see something like:

 .. code-block:: bash